Sandwell Local Plan Frequently Asked Questions

 Our population, economy and the number of households are growing.
 The Local Plan needs to find land to meet our future employment needs and to ensure that enough homes can be built to accommodate new households.

 Government formulas tell us that we need to provide enough land to build around 26,350 new homes over the period 2024-2041.
 However, the latest evidence suggests we only have space for around 10,434 new homes.
 That means that there is a need for 15,916 new homes that we cannot meet, and we are working with other authorities in the West Midlands to see if they have space to accommodate some of Sandwell’s needs.
+To find out more about our discussions and agreements with neighbouring authorities please view and download the Duty to Cooperate Statement.

 The evidence base suggests there is demand for at least 185 hectares of additional employment land by 2041.
 We only have 42 hectares of new employment land available on empty sites and by recycling land.
 That means there is a need for 143 hectares of employment land that we cannot meet.
 It is likely that there is space within the Black Country and other nearby authorities to accommodate all of Sandwell’s needs, and we are working with other Councils to reach an agreement about how this could be distributed.
+To find out more about our discussions and agreements with neighbouring authorities please view and download the Duty to Cooperate Statement.

 We also need to plan for: